SamSeed-Softwire/DevOps-Course-Starter/README.md

 - The ID of the Trello board used to store data.
     - BOARD_ID (you can easily find this by opening your Trello board of choice in a browser, adding `.json` to the end of the URL, and retrieving the first item in the resulting JSON data (e.g. `"id":"<your board ID will be visible here>"`)).

-## Running the application

-### Local debugging

-You can run the application from the command line using `poetry run flask run` and then navigating to [`http://localhost:5000/`](http://localhost:5000/) to view the running app.
-You should run the application from the repo root.

-### Running using Docker
+## Docker

-This application is containerised using Docker.
-There are 2 Docker images:
+This application can be run and tested using Docker.
+There are 3 Docker build stages:

-- One image is for local development ('dev').
+- 'dev' is for building local development images.
 This runs the app using a Flask development server, which can be hot-reloaded (i.e. changes to the application code will feed through to the running application without needing to rebuild the Docker image).
-- One image is for production ('prod').
+- 'prod' is for building production images.
 This runs the app using a Gunicorn production-ready server, which cannot be hot-reloaded.
+- 'test' is for building testing images.

-Below are some useful commands you can run to:

-- Manage Docker containers (e.g. if you want to quickly remove all containers).
+Below are some useful commands you can run to manage Docker containers and images (e.g. if you want to quickly remove all containers)
-- Use Docker Compose to build and run Docker images/containers (i.e. to run the application).

 Cleaning up: